 So while the very old and ancient PCIe x1 v1.0 with its 250 MB/s throughput rate cap may not be sufficient to handle the newer gen WiFi 6 speed to its max capability the rest of the generations of PCIe slots are more than sufficient to handle WiFi 6 cards.

 Also Read: Onboard Wi-Fi vs Wi-Fi Card vs Wi-Fi USB

 It should be noted, however, that while ideally an x1 slot should be used, you CAN fit the Wireless card in other larger slots i.e the X4, X8 or even the X16.

 But, you should also note that installing the WiFi card in a larger PCIe slot will not give any kind of performance boost to it.

-Plus, doing so would mean that you will have to sacrifice a precious larger PCIe slot that can otherwise be used for larger expansion cards like RAID controllers or SSD Add In Cards.
+Plus, doing so would mean that you will have to sacrifice a precious larger PCIe slot that can otherwise be used for larger and more demanding expansion cards like RAID controllers or SSD expansion cards.

 For instance, a PCIe x16 is the largest slot available on a consumer grade motherboard.
 If you occupy that with a WiFi card that requires a mere x1 slot, you will have wasted a card that can be used for a graphics card instead.

 Also Read: Can I Use a PCIe 3.0 Card in a 2.0 Slot?